nuwave/lighthouse-docs/website/versioned_docs/version-2.1/directives-queries.md

 ## @neq

-The `@eq` directive can be used to place a not equals operator on a eloquent query.
+The `@neq` directive can be used to place a not equals operator on a eloquent query.

 ```graphql
 type User {